Pam West British Notes

 Peppiatt £20

-Peppiatt £50 / £100
+Peppiatt £50 & £100

 Operation Bernhard / Andrew

-The tables on the following pages constitutes all logged prefixes of forged, Operation Bernhard, White Bank of England Five,Ten,Twenty, Fifty and One hundred pound banknotes.
-Dated between:- 20th March 1930 & 16th September 1938, with one odd date 24th December 1926.
+The tables on the following pages constitutes all logged prefixes of forged, Operation Bernhard, White Bank of England Five, Ten, Twenty, Fifty and (One hundred) pound banknotes.
+Dated between: 20th March 1930 & 16th September 1938, with one odd date 24th December 1926.

-Mahon, Catterns and Peppiatt signatures were utilised.
-Anomolies exist, some banknotes are known to have the wrong signature / date.
-Example :- £50 prefix 42N signed by Peppiatt dated 20 March 1930.
+Example: £50 prefix 42N signed by Peppiatt dated 20 March 1930.
 Peppiatt did not take office until 1934.

-Operation Bernhard Banknotes - or Bernhards as they are commonly reffered to were produced by approximately 150 'volunteers', who were, in fact, Polish and Jewish prisoners in Block 19 of Sachsenhausen concentration camp.
-The Nazis produced vast quantities of counterfeit English Banknotes, overseen by Staatssckreiner (Chief of Police of the General Government) Friederich Walter Barnhard Krueger.
+Operation Bernhard Banknotes - or Bernhards as they are commonly referred to were produced by approximately 150 'volunteers', who were, in fact, Polish and Jewish prisoners in Block 19 of Sachsenhausen concentration camp.
+The Nazis produced vast quantities of counterfeit English white Banknotes, overseen by Staatssckreiner (Chief of Police of the General Government) Friederich Walter Bernhard Krueger.
 The Nazis wanted to undermine the British Economy by air dropping the banknotes over Britain, but, they abandoned this idea in favour of the more subtle approach of buying goods and materials in neutral countries, also by paying their spies and agents - the most notable spy being 'Cicero'.
-In 1945 the Nazis tried to hide the evidence of Operation Bernhard in the Enns River, the Traun River and Lake Toplitzsee, the latter is from where many of the banknotes in today's collections were recovered.
+In 1945 the Nazis tried to hide the evidence of Operation Bernhard in the Enns River, the Traun River and Lake Toplitzsee, the latter is from where some of the banknotes in today's collections were recovered.

 The approximate value of the White Five pound forgeries alone was £1,337,325